 Dehydration and a low-fibre diet can lead to constipation, which can worsen haemorrhoids.
 Drink plenty of water and include high-fibre foods in your diet to keep your stools soft and reduce straining during bowel movements.

 In some cases, home remedies may not be sufficient.
-Medical treatments are available to manage more severe or persistent symptoms.
+Medical Treatment for itching are available to manage more severe or persistent symptoms.

 Prescription Medications